celsodasecond/PyTxtToCSV/README.md

 # PyTxtToCSV
-🗃️ Batch convert txt files to csv files using Pandas and Jupyter Notebook
+🗃️ Batch convert txt files to csv files using Pandas, Numpy, and Jupyter Notebook

 🤘 Used in data pre-processing while doing a tool for thesis entitled "Continuous Filipino Sign Language Recognition"